" The Coming Together Of People"

 Our goal is to unveil to the public the new Memorial Monument during Juneteenth 2026.

-We need your help to raise the needed funds to reach our community goal.
-Learn More
+We need your help to raise the needed funds to reach our historic goal.

 National Conference on African Burial Grounds USA